dschadow/JavaSecurity/README.md

 Java Security
 ============
 This repository contains several Java web applications and command line applications covering different security topics.
-Projects containing a Dockerfile can be launched via `docker run -d -i -p 8080:8080 -t dschadow/[PROJECT]` after the image has been created.

 Have a look at the [slides](https://blog.dominikschadow.de/events) from various events covering the applications in this repository.
 The **[Java Web Security Workshop](https://blog.dominikschadow.de/workshop)** uses all these applications in